Aisam-ul-Haq Qureshi: 2013: World No. 8 and Monte Carlo title

-2014
+2014: Dubai Tennis Championship winner

-In 2014, Qureshi won the doubles title with Rohan Bopanna at the Dubai Duty Free Tennis Championships, beating Daniel Nestor and Nenad Zimonjić.
+In 2014, Qureshi won the doubles title with Rohan Bopanna at the Dubai Duty-Free Tennis Championships, beating Daniel Nestor and Nenad Zimonjić.
 In Indian Wells, they went down in the first round against Roger Federer and Stanislas Wawrinka before a standing-room-only crowd, although they had been seeded sixth.

-2015-2017
+2015–2017: Mixed results

 In July, Qureshi won the 2015 Hall of Fame Open in Newport, Rhode Island alongside British player Jonny Marray.

-Qureshi entered the 2016 US Open (tennis) doubles event, partnering with Sweden's Robert Lindstedt where they lost in the quarterfinals to the top seeded French duo of Pierre-Hugues Herbert and Nicolas Mahut.
+Qureshi entered the 2016 US Open (tennis) doubles event, partnering with Sweden's Robert Lindstedt where they lost in the quarterfinals to the top-seeded French duo of Pierre-Hugues Herbert and Nicolas Mahut.
 Qureshi also played mixed doubles with China's Xu Yifan but they lost to Kazakhstan's Yaroslava Shvedova & Brazil's Bruno Soares in the first round.

 In 2017 he won six titles: